DavidRodriguezTorrado/PrivacySDKSettingsAnalyzer/LibScout_TPL_Analysis/Readme.md

 3. The output is saved in the `Crawling_Results/CrawlingResults.csv` file, which contains details about the crawled libraries.

-Note that a new folder named `TP_libraries_storage`, will be created containing the SDKs code downloaded from Maven repository.
+Note that a new folder named `TP_libraries_storage`, will be created containing the SDKs code downloaded from the Maven repository.

 ### 2. Set Up Dependencies (`setup.py`)